-There are certain attributes about a Chapter 13 and Chapter 7 bankruptcy in Florida that may be helpful to understand.
+There are certain attributes about a Chapter 13 Bankruptcy in Florida that may be helpful to understand.
 See 8 attributes that are useful to know.

 The goal of this article is to provide information that will help ease the burden felt and inform you about a Chapter 7 and 13 bankruptcy in Florida along with other options to help you achieve debt freedom.

 Chapter 13 Bankruptcy in Florida is for debtors with regular income who can pay back all or parts of debt in a monthly payment plan.
 Debtors are only able to use Florida bankruptcy exemptions, not federal exemptions.
 There are three bankruptcy districts and ten courthouses in Florida.

 We are focusing on filing for bankruptcy in Florida because there are things that are state-specific and things that are nationally specific.
 We wrote an article covering the Chapter 13 bankruptcy process that covers some of the national specific elements.

 We will cover the following elements of filing for bankruptcy in Florida:

 Before we jump into state-specific information, I would like to provide a little information about Chapter 13 bankruptcy and a few of the key differences to Chapter 7 Bankruptcy Florida.